 - 1. A maximum of 12 units of internship credit. - 2.
-A maximum of 12 units of applied music (MUA) credit, unless the lowerdivision requirements for the music major have been completed, in which case there is no limit.
+A maximum of 12 units of applied music (MUA) credit, unless the lower-division requirements for the music major have been completed, in which case there is no limit.

 - 3. A maximum of 8 units of physical education activity courses (PEA), 1 unit of which must be "Fitness for Life" and not more than one PEA course per semester.
 Subsequent PEA courses in a given activity must be at a higher level.
 Varsity sports are considered the highest level.
 Varsity athletes may use the PEA class related to their sport one time to fulfill a PEA requirement and up to three additional times for unit credit toward their degree within the 8-unit maximum noted above. - 4.
-A maximum of 12 units may be earned through approved extension courses, and 20 units through credit by examination (excluding CLEP and Advanced Placement) not to exceed a combined total of 32 units.
+A maximum of 12 units may be earned through approved extension courses, and 20 units through credit by examination (excluding CLEP, Advanced Placement and IB credit) not to exceed a combined total of 32 units of credit for learning demonstrated by taking a comprehensive examination.
 CLEP credit may be applied to elective credit only.
 No student may earn credit in these ways during the final semester before graduation.
-Students must apply for credit by examination through the Student Records Office.
+Students must apply for Credit by Examination through the Student Records Office.
 See the list of fees for cost per unit.
-Grading is pass/no credit, unless the faculty member and student mutually agree on letter grading. - 5.
-Concurrent enrollment (enrollment for credit at another school while enrolled at Westmont) may occasionally be permitted for program enrichment or for solving serious class scheduling conflicts under the following conditions: - 1. the student must file a petition requesting approval for concurrent enrollment in advance of enrolling in the concurrent course - 2. the student must be a full-time student (minimum 12 academic hours) at Westmont - 3. total academic load in a term must not exceed the academic load permitted at Westmont - 4. if transfer credit is expected, the suitability of the particular course must be established in advance through the normal pre-approval process in the Student Records Office - 5. the course should be commensurate with the student's program but not offered at Westmont College or the concurrent enrollment should be undertaken to solve a class scheduling problem such that a student is unable to enroll for the course in the remainder of the student's Westmont program. - 6.
+Grading for Credit by Examination is pass/no credit, unless the faculty member and student mutually agree on letter grading. - 5.
+Concurrent enrollment (enrollment for credit at another school while enrolled at Westmont) may occasionally be permitted for program enrichment or for solving serious class scheduling conflicts under the following conditions: - 1. the student must file a petition requesting approval for concurrent enrollment in advance of enrolling in the concurrent course - 2. the student must be a full-time student (minimum 12 academic hours) at Westmont - 3. the total academic load in the term must not exceed the academic load permitted at Westmont - 4. if transfer credit is expected, the suitability of the particular course must be established in advance through the normal pre-approval process in the Student Records Office - 5. the course should be commensurate with the student's program but not offered at Westmont College or the concurrent enrollment should be undertaken to solve a class scheduling problem such that a student is unable to enroll for the course in the remainder of the student's Westmont program. - 6.
 A maximum of 8 units of Applied Studies courses (APP). - 7.
 A maximum of 8 units of tutorials. - 8.
 A maximum of 12 units of publication credit. - 9.
 A maximum of 64 units of community, junior, or two-year college credit will be accepted.
 All such units will only be applied to lower-division requirements unless approved by the respective department for major credit.